AlttiRi/demo-image-viewer-qt/README.md

 ### How to build

-- Click on the green triangle button to create `demo-imgv.exe` file.
+- Click on the green triangle button in **Qt Creator** to create `demo-imgv.exe` file.
 Use release build.
 - Open the build folder (`./build/Desktop_Qt_6_10_0_MinGW_64_bit-Release/release`)
 - Delete all files (`*.o`, `*.cpp`, `*.h`) except `demo-imgv.exe` file.
 - Drag and drop `demo-imgv.exe` file from the File Explorer on `windeployqt6` (`C:\Qt\6.10.0\mingw_64\bin\windeployqt6.exe`) to create all reuired files (DLLs and others) for the `demo-imgv.exe` file.